Learning the Relation between Code Features and Code Transforms with Structured Prediction: Approach for Structured Prediction of Code Transform

-\textbf{Learning and Prediction.} Given the training data $\emph{D}= \{\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle\}_{i=1}^m$ of \emph{m} samples, we assume the samples are drawn independently from the underlying joint distribution \emph{p}(\textbf{t}, \textbf{n}) and are identically distributed, i.e., the training data are IID.
+Given the training data $\emph{D}= \{\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle\}_{i=1}^m$ of \emph{m} samples, we assume the samples are drawn independently from the underlying joint distribution \emph{p}(\textbf{t}, \textbf{n}) and are identically distributed, i.e., the training data are IID.
+For our task, we just need to perform discriminative training rather than the more difficult generative training, i.e., we just need to estimate \emph{p}(\textbf{t}|\textbf{n}) directly.
 The training goal is to automatically compute the optimal weights ${\lambda}$ = \{$\lambda_{k}\}_{k=1}^K$ for feature functions in a way that achieves generalization.
-In other words, for the set of AST nodes \textbf{n} for a new code snippet drawn from the same distribution \emph{P} (but not contained in the training data set \emph{D}), its needed transforms \textbf{t} are predicted correctly by the learned model.
-The typical way to train CRF model is using classical \emph{penalized maximum (log)-likelihood}:
+In other words, for the set of AST nodes \textbf{n} for a new code snippet drawn from the same distribution \emph{P} (but not contained in the training dataset \emph{D}), its needed code transforms \textbf{t} are predicted correctly by the learned model.
+There exist several approaches that can potentially be used to accomplish the training task, including for instance \emph{maximum likelihood training} \cite{CRF2} and \emph{max-margin training} \cite{max-margin}.

-That is, the weights for feature functions are chosen such that the training data has highest probability under the model.

-Based on the above defined feature functions and the learned weights for each feature function, for the AST nodes \textbf{n} of a new code snippet, the conditional probability of each possible transform \textbf{t} can be calculated by substituting the defined feature functions and the learned weight for each feature function into the following formula: CRFs typically output the single most likely prediction by using the following query (also known as MAP or Maximum a Posteriori query \cite{MAP}):
+Based on the above defined feature functions and the learned weight for each feature function, for the AST nodes \textbf{n} of a new code snippet, the conditional probability of each possible transform \textbf{t} can be calculated by substituting the defined feature functions and the learned weights into formula (4) in Section 4.1.

-For code transform prediction problems, there are some specific issues that need to be taken into account during the learning and prediction process.
-First, for a code snippet, there in general just need a few actual transforms applied to certain AST nodes.
-As a result, the training data $\emph{D}= \{\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle\}_{i=1}^m$ is skewed in turns of the number of AST nodes that are associated with actual transforms.
-If the skew is too large, the learned weight $\lambda$ will be biased.
-Second, typically there exist constraints on the admissible transforms assigned to a certain node \emph{n}.
-In particular, the admissible transforms assigned to a certain node \emph{n} is highly dependent of the label of itself and its neighbour nodes.

-We will show how to get the maximum likelihood estimate and how to do prediction in detail in next section.
-In particular, we will present how to deal with training data imbalance issue and constraints on admissible transforms.